 Hans Michelmann and Cristine de Clercy (eds.)
 Continuity and Change in Canadian Politics: Essays in Honour of David E. Smith.
 Toronto: University of Toronto Press, 2006 (at Weldon).

 Course Learning Objectives

 By the end of the course students will

 - 1) have a deeper, critical ability to understand the theory of federalism;

-- 2) have a more sophisticated understanding of the pragmatic intergovernmental effects of federalism;
+- 2) have a more sophisticated understanding of the pragmatic constitutional and intergovernmental effects of federalism;

 - 3) be more polished and practiced in terms of participating in class discussions and giving verbal analyses;

-- 4) increase their ability to communicate clearly and cogently in written arguments.
+- 4) demonstrate and improved capacity to communicate clearly in written arguments.

 Summary of Grades

-Class participation 20%
+Class participation 30%

+One reading introduction 5%

-One reading introduction and analytical essay 25%
+One analytical essay 25%

-In-class midterm test: 25%
+In-class midterm test: 20%

-Take-home final exam: 30%
+Take-home final exam: 20%

-Details of Grading Structure In Class Participation
+Details of Grading StructureIn Class Participation

-Worth: 20%
+Worth: 30%

 Due: Every class.